Porgramming-Hero-web-course/batch-4-assignment-1-Samisahariar/blog-2.md

     })
 }

-this async/await is for the modern era javascript where as Promise is an older version of the javascript. nowdays, async/await operation is widely used cause it needed lesser code to write over the Promise . and it is reliable to fetchdata
+this async/await is for the modern era javascript where as Promise is an older version of the javascript. nowdays, async/await operation is widely used cause it needed lesser code to write over the Promise . and it is reliable to fetchdata.async is better for debugging and error handling compare to Promise.